Table of contents

 What Are Mongolian Noodles Made Of?

-Let’s break down the ingredients that go into Mongolian noodles.
-These are the building blocks of the dish, and they’re surprisingly simple!
+Let’s examine the ingredients that make Mongolian noodles.
+These are the dish’s building blocks, and they’re surprisingly simple!

 The Noodles